Rural Perioperative Team Training Program

 Nurses in these locations are also required to be ‘generalists’ practicing safely across a broad range of skill sets and varied medical and surgical specialties with limited access to education and training.
 Achieving and maintaining compliance with Australian and New Zealand College of Anaesthetist (ANZCA) PS08 is a significant challenge.

-Multidisciplinary team training for rural and remote Queensland was identified as a priority at the 2017 SWAPNET forum.
+Multidisciplinary team training for rural and remote Queensland was identified as a priority as far back as the 2017 SWAPNET forum.
 It follows on from the delivery of standardised anaesthetic equipment to 30 rural facilities and the development of the Rural Generalist Anaesthetic Introductory Program in 2013/14 and the review and development of the Transition Support Program - Perioperative for Registered Nurses in 2017 and Enrolled Nursed in 2018.

 • Evaluation results continuously reviewed and program modified to reflect feedback as required (continuous improvement process).